Updated 24th February 2022

 The Eloquent Fold, artists Carole Miles and Phiona Richards have worked collaboratively since 2013 designing and developing innovative arts initiatives for communities in Northamptonshire, Bedfordshire, Boston and South Holland, Essex, Nottinghamshire, London and Lincolnshire.
 Both artists are drawn together by a love of text, books, maps, fabric, history, journeys, exploration, photography, making and doing.
 Within their work they use recycling and upcycling as a way of connecting with participants of all ages and abilities and to re-affirm the importance of reducing waste.

-The Eloquent Fold have been running various remote arts projects during lockdown, such as Joyful Conversations, Marking Time in Remarkable Times and Material Memories, where participants make their artworks at home then meet online to share their work, for a cuppa and a chat.
-Carole is currently doing a project that invites people to share your memories of Kettering and has recently worked with us at Corby Playday.
+During lockdown The Eloquent Fold ran various remote arts projects, such as Joyful Conversations, Marking Time in Remarkable Times and Material Memories, where participants make their artworks at home then meet online to share their work, for a cuppa and a chat.
+Phiona is currently Artist in Residence at Corby Library.

 Ryan has been tutoring writers in Corby for the past year with The Core at Corby Cube’s Playwright Ensemble, where he was originally introduced to Corby through the theatre’s Young Actors programme in 2012.
 Since then, Ryan has become a playwright in his own right, regularly producing work in Northamptonshire as an individual artist and with his theatre company, Theatre In Black.
 Outside of Northamptonshire, Ryan has completed China Plate’s The Optimists, is currently working with New Perspectives Theatre as one of their New Associates, and most recently was commissioned by the BBC’s New Creatives scheme.